CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

-However, repeating something after it has been pointed out to you that you broke a social rule, or antagonizing or arguing with someone who has pointed out your micro-aggression is considered unwelcoming behavior, and is not allowed in the {{COMMUNITY_NAME}} community.
+However, repeating something after it has been pointed out to you that you broke a social rule, or antagonizing or arguing with someone who has pointed out your micro-aggression is considered unwelcoming behaviour, and is not allowed in the {{COMMUNITY_NAME}} community.

 #### Maliciousness towards other community members